RomanistHere/Measureland/src/markdown/posts/en/tutorial.md

 ### Usage and error data collection

 By default, we're anonymously collecting some information about what features you use and errors you may encounter.
 This data collection is connected to the session, not to your account.
-To disable it, open sidebar, find "Send anonymous error and usage reports" and press it to toggle.
+To disable it, open the sidebar, find "Send anonymous error and usage reports" and press it to toggle.

 <Image src="tutorial_data_collection-en.jpg" caption="How to open sidebar and disable data collection" alt="Sidebar screenshot." />

-You can check a <TextLink href="https://github.com/RomanistHere/Measureland/blob/master/src/configs/flow.js" blank={true} text="full list" /> of actions we collect, and verify "anonymity" of your data: <TextLink href="https://github.com/RomanistHere/Measureland/blob/master/src/stores/state.js#L14" blank={true} text="random id generation" />, <TextLink href="https://github.com/RomanistHere/Measureland/blob/master/src/lib/components/EventsHandler.svelte#L32" blank={true} text="usage" /> and <TextLink href="https://github.com/RomanistHere/Measureland/blob/master/src/lib/components/ErrorHandler.svelte#L15" blank={true} text="error data" />, sent to server, processing <TextLink href="https://github.com/RomanistHere/Measureland/blob/master/back-end/controllers/flow.controller.js" blank={true} text="on the server" /> - there is no info, that can disclose our users.
+You can check a <TextLink href="https://github.com/RomanistHere/Measureland/blob/master/src/configs/flow.js" blank={true} text="full list" /> of actions we collect, and verify "anonymity" of your data: <TextLink href="https://github.com/RomanistHere/Measureland/blob/master/src/stores/state.js#L14" blank={true} text="random id generation" />, <TextLink href="https://github.com/RomanistHere/Measureland/blob/master/src/lib/components/EventsHandler.svelte#L32" blank={true} text="usage" /> and <TextLink href="https://github.com/RomanistHere/Measureland/blob/master/src/lib/components/ErrorHandler.svelte#L15" blank={true} text="error data" />, sent to server, processing <TextLink href="https://github.com/RomanistHere/Measureland/blob/master/back-end/controllers/flow.controller.js" blank={true} text="on the server" /> - there is no info that can disclose our users.

 ### How to participate or suggest something?
 Visit our <TextLink href="../../community/" blank={false} text="community page" />.
 You'll find there our current tasks and instruments to influence it, forms to suggest your ideas and much more!